Peter Stormare: Acting

-Music career
+Music

 After Bono of U2 heard some of Stormare's music, he encouraged Stormare to make an album.
 In 2002, Stormare released his first album, Dallerpölsa och småfåglar.
 He plays in a band called Blonde from Fargo and runs a record label called StormVox.

 He appeared in the music video of the song "Uprising" by the Swedish power metal band Sabaton.

 He appeared in the clips "Steh Auf" and "Frau & Mann" of metal project Lindemann.

+In 2019, he appeared in the music video of the song "Graven" by the U.S. death metal band Possessed.

 Personal life

 Stormare divides his time between the United States and Sweden.
 He married actress Karen Sillas in 1989, and they divorced in 2006.
-He married Toshimi, a native of Japan, in 2008.
+He married Toshimi Murakami, a native of Japan, in 2008.
 Their daughter Kaiya Bella Luna Stormare was born on May 9, 2009.
-They live in Los Angeles.
+They reside in Los Angeles.
+Stormare is a dual citizen of Sweden and the United States, having naturalized as an American citizen during the late 1990s.

 Peter Stormare is the godfather of actor Gustaf Skarsgård.

 Stormare is a Christian and has said that he has had contact with God.
 When he was young, he participated in Baptist meetings in Arbrå.
 He has a strong spiritual side, inherited from his mother, who he has said was a medium, and who supposedly inherited that ability from her own father.